Stalin Note: Background

 After the Second World War ended, Germany was divided into what became eventually a Western Zone and an Eastern Zone.
 By 1949, Germany had a parliamentary democracy in the West, called the Federal Republic of Germany (FRG, commonly "West Germany"), and a communist state in the East, called the German Democratic Republic (GDR, commonly "East Germany").
 Opportunities to reunify both halves appeared unlikely from the Western standpoint.
 The Socialist Unity Party of Germany (SED) feared losing power if free elections were held.
 Germany had still not signed a peace treaty for the war because of animosity between the three Western Powers and the Soviet Union.
 The peace treaty with Germany, the Two Plus Four Agreement, was signed only in 1990.

 In early 1950, the United States began negotiations for a peace treaty with Japan, which granted long-term US military bases in Japan.
-This may have had an influence on Stalin's decision to support North Korea's invasion of South Korea, but the alleged influence has not been proven.
 The Korean War (1950–1953) surprised the US and contributed to deteriorated relations between the US and the Soviet Union during the Cold War.

 In discussions on reunification, East Germany stressed the importance of a peace treaty, while West Germany focused on the importance of free elections for all of Germany.
 West German Chancellor Konrad Adenauer did not believe that reunification was possible under the given conditions.
 He and his administration pursued a course that allied West Germany with the Western Bloc, particularly in relationship to military policy.
 Specifically, Adenauer felt that West Germany should maintain an army, which could be integrated into a larger West European military force.
 The European Defence Community Treaty was signed in May 1952, after the rejection of the Stalin Note, but the proposed European Defence Community never came into being because the treaty was rejected by the French National Assembly.

 Stalin and East Germany condemned the treaty, although East Germany had created a pseudo-military force called the Kasernierte Volkspolizei.
 The Stalin Notes could be seen as a way to draw out the East German propaganda efforts so that reunification would fail.

 On 15 September 1951, East Germany offered to discuss holding elections at a meeting with West Germany.
 However, West Germany refused to hold talks with the SED because that would have meant the actual recognition of East Germany as an equal country.
 Contact was always maintained through the Western Powers.
 Instead, West Germany wanted a commission of the United Nations to see if free all-German elections were possible.

 The endeavours of the Western Powers made the commission meet in December 1951.
 East Germany refused to let it enter, however, and stated that the possibility of free elections should be investigated by a commission of the four occupying powers.